 Pasir Padi Beach

-Pasir Padi Beach is a sloping white sand beach with lovely calm waves, but the beach is tends to be a little dirty.
+Pasir Padi Beach is a sloping white sand beach with lovely calm waves, but the beach tends to be a little dirty.
 Still, this beach is worth checking out – preferably around meal time – for the delicious seafood restaurants that dot the shoreline.

 Bangka does have some fantastic beaches, but Belitung is paradise – no trip to the Bangka-Belitung Islands are complete without exploring the beaches of Belitung!
 Here are the best ones: